massimocandela/dataflux/README.md

 If you use `subscribe` instead of `find`, you can provide a callback to be invoked when data is ready or there is a change in the data.

+_**DataFlux remembers your query and calls your callback every time any change is affecting the result of your query!**_

 ```js
 const drawBooksCallback = (books) => {